Professional Conduct Policy

 The senior associate dean for medical student education or his/her designee is responsible for transferring cases to either the Competency Committee or Student Promotions Committee as appropriate and will notify the student in writing.
 Disciplinary action for academic and professional misconduct will depend on the circumstances and may include, but is not limited to, any of the following:

-- Student will receive a Satisfactory with Concern notation and be referred to the appropriate Competency Committee for remediation (see the Satisfactory with Concern policy for additional procedures).
+- Student will receive an Areas with Concern notation and be referred to the appropriate Competency Committee for remediation (see the Areas with Concern policy for additional procedures).

 - Student will be referred to the Student Promotions Committee (see the Student Promotions Committee policy for additional procedures).